urbit/urbit.org-reloaded/content/docs/userspace/graph-store/graph-store-reference.md

 ### Export State

-Obtain a vase of the current state of graph-store as a noun
+Obtain a vase of the current state of graph-store as a noun.

 * Path: `/x/export`
 * Output Type: `network:store`

 ### Fetch keys

-Fetch the resources of all graphs that graph-store is currently tracking
+Fetch the resources of all graphs that graph-store is currently tracking.

 * Path: `/x/keys`
 * Output Type: `(set resource)`

 ### Fetch tag queries

-Fetch the available tag queries from graph-store
+Fetch the available tag queries from graph-store.

 * Path: `/x/tag-queries`
 * Output Type: `tag-queries`

 ### Fetch tags

-Fetch all available tags from graph-store
+Fetch all available tags from graph-store.

 * Path: `/x/tag-queries/tags`
 * Output Type: `(list term)`